Ibexoft/woocommerce-sort-variations-admin/readme.txt

 == Description ==

-It sorts WooCommerce products variations in admin by variation ID.
+WordPress/WooCommerce plugin to sort WooCommerce products variations in admin by variation ID.

 == Installation ==